 “The ALD method is a textbook example of a technology that is hidden from users but is nevertheless vital for visible development.
 ALD has also made the ownership of information technology more democratic, thereby contributing to the wider access to information and communication,” says Academy Professor Päivi Törmä, Chair of the Millennium Technology Prize Selection Committee.

-Piucture: The President of the Rebublic of Finland, Mr. Sauli Niinistö presented the eighth Millennium Technology Prize to Dr. Tuomo Suntola in Helsinki on 22 May 2018.
+Picture: The President of the Rebublic of Finland, Mr. Sauli Niinistö presented the eighth Millennium Technology Prize to Dr. Tuomo Suntola in Helsinki on 22 May 2018

 Physics Foundations Society, Contributors

 Physics Foundations Society has been founded by four Finnish scientists – Dr. Tuomo Suntola, Prof. Ari Lehto, Dr. Heikki Sipilä, and Dr. Tarja Kallio-Tamminen – covering a wide range of innovative academic and industrial experience from the philosophy of science to nuclear physics, materials sciences, and space-craft instrumentation.

 The Physics Foundations Society is a scientific association dedicated to the search for a deepened understanding of physical reality.
 Our work is primarily driven by our founders’ findings: Tuomo Suntola’s work ‘The Dynamic Universe’ as a framework for a holistic view of the universe – and Ari Lehto’s finding of 'Period Doubling' as a natural process for the generation of stable units from elementary particles to celestial structures.
 The new perspectives rely on the conservation of energy, harmonics and the balance of opposites – without compromising the vast empirical evidence produced by modern science.